If you have questions about the exchange at TU Dortmund University, please have a look here under the FAQs.

 You will have to move out latest one day before the last workday of a month so that your room can be prepared for the following tenant.
 Therefore, you cannot move out on a weekend.

-A few weeks before your rental contract ends, you will receive information regarding the room inspectation by the caretaker at the end of your stay.
+A few weeks before your rental contract ends, you will receive information regarding the room inspectation by the dorm custodian at the end of your stay.
 The room inspection is necessary for the refund of the deposit.
 Only if you have not caused any damages during your stay, the deposit will be refunded.

 Under Visa you will find all the necessary information and a link to the website of the Federal Foreign Office, where you can check whether or not you need a visa to enter the Federal Republic of Germany.

 Erasmus students receive an invitation letter from TU Dortmund University about 4 weeks after the application deadline (May/November 15).